bobbylcraig/bobbylcraig.github.io/_posts/2022-12-19-on-clever-code.md

 Every line of code is a liability on your balance sheet.
 Industry research bears this out: studies have shown that developers spend 70% of their time reading and understanding existing code but only 5% of their time editing it[^1].
 The more clever and intricate your code, the steeper this cost becomes.

 Consider a real-world example from the world of finance.
-In 1987, a software bug in the Vancouver Stock Exchange's trading system triggered a market crash.
-The bug, a result of a "clever" but poorly tested optimization, caused the system to miscalculate stock prices, leading to a cascade of sell orders and ultimately shutting down trading[^2].
+In 1987, [a software bug in the Vancouver Stock Exchange's trading system triggered a market crash](https://www.cio.com/article/274523/it-organization-remembering-black-monday-when-computers-traded-too-many-stocks-and-wall-street-cras.html).
+The bug, a result of a "clever" but poorly tested optimization, caused the system to miscalculate stock prices, leading to a cascade of sell orders and ultimately shutting down trading.

 ### The Cognitive Load Problem

-Clever code creates what cognitive scientists call "extraneous cognitive load"—mental effort that doesn't contribute to understanding the underlying problem[^3].
+Clever code creates what [cognitive scientists call "extraneous cognitive load"](https://rpeszek.github.io/posts/2022-08-30-code-cognitiveload.html)—mental effort that doesn't contribute to understanding the underlying problem.
 When you write:

 ```python
 result = {x['id']: x for x in data if any(k in x['tags'] for k in filters)}